Family Stories

 2. Alice Shelford b.
 1863 D Quarter in CLERKENWELL Volume 01B Page 579, bap.
 11 Dec 1863 at St James, Clerkenwell (Nothing after 1881)

 3. Emily Shelford b.
-1869 J Quarter in SHOREDITCH Volume 01C Page 155, died in 1870 M Quarter in SHOREDITCH Volume 01C Page 149
+1869 J Quarter in SHOREDITCH Volume 01C Page 155.
+Died in 1870 M Quarter in SHOREDITCH Volume 01C Page 149

 In 1861, Abraham Shelford (35) Deputy turncock n r co and Sophia Shelford (34) Deputy turncock's wife - such was the importance of the office - were living at 27, Rodney Street, Clerkenwell, London.
 Abraham's daughter Mary, listed as 16, was a Domestic servant in the household of William Paton, Upholsterer at 88, Pentonville Road, St James, Clerkenwell.

 Turncocks were an official employed to turn on the water for the mains supply.
 This was done on a schedule: in those times, the water supply was not running all of the time.
-Abraham Shelford's employer, 'n r co' was undoubtedly the New River Company.
-The History of the London Water Industry, 1580–1820 (PDF)

 In 1881, living at 23, Mary Street, Shoreditch, London, were Abraham Shelford (56) this time his occupation is listed as Waterman, but I'm certain, given his history, that this is as in someone who works for the water company, not the ancient waterways taxi driver.
-With him were Sarah Shelford (54), William Shelford (19) Carpenter and Alice Shelford (17) Laundress.
+With him were 'Sarah ' Shelford (54), William Shelford (19) Carpenter and Alice Shelford (17) Laundress.

-Then Sophia Shelford died, aged 56, in 1882 M Quarter in Shoreditch.
+Sophia Shelford died, at 56, in 1882 M Qtr in SHOREDITCH Vol 01C 139.

 In 1891, Abraham Shelford (69) Water turncock, Widower, was living at 69 Tottenham Road, Hackney, London with son, William Shelford (29) Water inspector; Alice Shelford (27) Daughter-in-law and grandchildren: Edith (7), William J (5) and Ernest Shelford (3).
 (William Shelford married his 1st cousin, Alice Mason, daughter of John Mason and Mary Ann Turner in 1883.)